rust-ethereum/evm/GUIDE.md

 ## Formatting conventions

-These formatting conventions are a work in progress, and may do anything they like, up to and including eating your laundry.
+Formatting conventions are defined in the [FORMATTING.md](./FORMATTING.md) document.

+Rules described below are enforced by the `rustfmt` tool and the [rustfmt.toml](./rustfmt.toml) by default.

+Please format your code with `cargo fmt --all` before pushing it to the repository.

 ### Function definitions